pixie-io/blog.px.dev/content/blog/detect-monero-miners/index.md

 The scripts and environment setup instructions [are available here](https://github.com/pixie-io/pixie-demos/tree/main/detect-monero-demo).

-**My cluster:** I deployed a Kubernetes cluster on a few machines running Linux Kernel 5.13, using x86 processors [^2].
+**The cluster:** I deployed a Kubernetes cluster on a few machines running Linux Kernel 5.13, using x86 processors [^2].

-**My target:** I deployed [xmrig, a popular open source Monero miner](https://github.com/xmrig/xmrig) to my cluster.
+**The target:** I deployed [xmrig, a popular open source Monero miner](https://github.com/xmrig/xmrig) to my cluster.

-**My bpftrace environment:** You can use the [bpftrace CLI](https://github.com/iovisor/bpftrace/blob/master/INSTALL.md) directly on nodes.
+**The bpftrace environment:** You can use the [bpftrace CLI](https://github.com/iovisor/bpftrace/blob/master/INSTALL.md) directly on nodes.
 I chose to use Pixie instead because I wanted to [deploy bpftrace to all the nodes](https://blog.px.dev/distributed-bpftrace/) on my cluster and leverage Pixie's data engine.

 ### Where can we find the data?